trankov/pytermcss/readme.md

       'text example.')
 ```

-You are responsible for the way your chain of transformation is organized.
+You are self-responsible for the way your chain of transformation is organized.
 Conflicting instructions will lead to unpredictable results.

+But it's not hard at all.
+Just don't assign the same kind of formatting twice.

 ### Using strings with predefined styles

-To apply the same design style to different strings, create an object of class `css.style` with the desired set of parameters.
+To apply the same display style to different strings, create an object of class `css.style` with the desired set of parameters.

 ```python
 import css